for-tristan/Maze-Solver/README.md

 | `Move Left` |  A / ←|
 | `Move Right` | D / → |
 | `Exit Game` | ESC |

+> [!NOTE]
+> this project has multiple versions make sure to download the latest release.

 ## Installation